boji10/SalesAnalysis/README.md

 -Working with the SQL XML Path function

--This project is a great way to practice and improve your skills in SQL, particularly when it comes to working with complex queries and data manipulation.
+This project is a great way to practice and improve your skills in SQL, particularly when it comes to working with complex queries and data manipulation.